Developer(s) – Bitmap Bureau

 Originality – 7/10

-In summation, whilst lacking in certain areas, 88 Heroes proved to be a fairly enjoyable title and one definitely worth more than a single playthrough.
-It provides challenge and humor, which ultimately for me outweighs the frustration of trying to make it through the game with certain heroes on the roster, accomplishing what the developers set out to do with it.
+In summation, whilst lacking in areas, 88 Heroes is a fairly enjoyable title and definitely worth more than one playthrough.
+It provides challenge and humor, outweighing the frustration of playing with certain heroes and accomplishing what the developers intended.